entityMT/entityMT/README.md

 ## EntityMT

-### What is?
+## What is?

-Entity MT is a multi-tenant and multi-DBMS data persistence component.
+Entity MT is a multi-tenant and multi-DBMS data persistence component implemented in .NET 6 (C# language).
 It was developed using SOLID principles, design patterns and component segregation best practices.

-### Structure (UML components diagram)
+## Structure (UML components diagram)

 ![Alt text](./Uml/components.png)